What Are Soap Nuts, and How Do You Use Them?

 Mild and Gentle

-Soap nuts are very mild and gentle on the clothes and on your skin, making them perfect for those with sensitive skin, eczema, allergies, psoriasis, and even babies.
+Soap nuts are very mild and gentle on clothes and skin, making them perfect for those with sensitive skin, eczema, allergies, psoriasis, and even babies.

-Because soap nuts are low sudsing, they can be used with high efficiency (HE) washing machines.
+Because soap nuts are low-sudsing, they can be used with high-efficiency (HE) washing machines.

 Environment-Friendly